oelin/naoki/README.md

 ));
 ```

-Try it out on some strings.
+Try it on some strings.

 ```c
 #include "grammar.h"